 What is arm pain?

-Arm pain is a vague term that refers to any discomfort, swelling or tenderness in the arm region.
+This is a vague term that refers to any discomfort, swelling or tenderness in the arm region.
 Pain in the arm can originate from the shoulder, elbow, upper or lower arm or even the wrist.
 It is important to identify where the pain is coming from before proper treatment can begin.

 What are the causes of arm pain?

-The cause of arm pain will depend on where the pain originates.
+The cause will depend on where the pain originates.
 The most common reasons for pain in the arm among athletes include physical contact while playing, excessive training or weight lifting, improper motion while swimming or throwing a ball, muscle weakness or tendinitis.
 These actions can lead to a number of sports injuries.

 Pain in the arm can also be the result of angina, bursitis or tendinitis, dislocated shoulder or elbow, pinched nerve, rotator cuff injury, tennis elbow or rheumatoid arthritis.